Troubleshooting

 • Set the game's resolution to match your display's native resolution.

 • Play in windowed mode.
 This will allow you to use different resolutions without issue.
-You can change the screen mode under DisplayDisplayScreen mode through the Configuration Tool (SH2EEconfig.exe) found at <path-to-game>.

 Advanced method

 • Set your GPU to handle image scaling with its scaling mode set to aspect ratio.
-This will allow you to play in windowed fullscreen or fullscreen mode using different resolutions while preserving the game's visuals/aspect ratio.
+This will allow you to play in fullscreen windowed or fullscreen mode using different resolutions while preserving the game's visuals/aspect ratio.
 More information on this process can be found here.

 Performance Issues